use-ink/ink-docs/docs/datastructures/storage-in-metadata.md

 ---
-title: Metadata Format
+title: Storage Metadata Format
 slug: /datastructures/storage-in-metadata
 hide_title: true
 ---

 <img src="/img/title/storage.svg" className="titlePic" />

-# Metadata Format
+# Storage Metadata Format

 The storage layout of a contract is reflected inside the metadata.
 It allows third-party tooling to work with contract storage and can also help to better understand the storage